-At the start if this series, I argued that the real difference between game prep and a lack of game prep could be summarized as felicity of style: better-presented maps and illustrations, better thought-out plans, better characterization of NPCs, better depiction of that characterization, and more stylish Narrative.
-This article is part 3 of a masterclass in the last of these.
+The real difference between game prep and a lack of game prep, in a lot of ways, can be summarized as felicity of style: better-presented maps and illustrations, better thought-out plans, better characterization of NPCs, better depiction of that characterization, and more stylish Narrative.
+This article is part 2 of a masterclass in the last of these.

 More stylish narrative, when describing people, places, and events means creating concise, communicative, and flavorful words to create a whole greater than the sum of their parts while being more easily assimilated as a result of their brevity.
 They enable the narrative to flow naturally instead of being disjointed and fragmented.

 The process of creating top-notch narrative is not quick, and the process that I am describing assumes that you have unlimited time on tap for polishing.
 This article is not about efficiency of prep, it’s about effective use of prep in one particular field within the skillset of preparing adventures.
 It assumes that you can spend as much time as it takes, however unrealistic that assumption may be.
 However, efficiency is always a consideration and the technique eliminates as much wasted time as possible.

 Even if the process is not carried through to completion, or some of the more time-consuming steps are skipped or short-cutted, it’s possible to get 90% of the quality for about 10% of the time investment.
 The secret is knowing your own strengths and weaknesses, and knowing the entire process and where those strengths and weaknesses impact on the process, so that you can target the areas for effort that will give you the most bang for your temporal buck.
 And it’s always great to have an awareness of the whole process on tap to be called upon when the result matters – when it’s intended for publication, for example, and not just friends talking amongst themselves or tutoring each other.